pbs/terraform-aws-cloudfront-function-module/README.md

 2. Tested
 3. Shareable

-Repos created off of this template will follow the naming convention `terraform-aws-MOD_NAME`, replacing MOD_NAME with the name of your module.
+Repos created off of this template will follow the naming convention `terraform-aws-cloudfront-function-module`, replacing cloudfront-function-module with the name of your module.

 ## TODO